-Derek Jeter, Larry Walker elected to baseball Hall of Fame
+Jeter 1 vote shy of unanimous, Walker also elected to Hall

 Jeter used some of his savings to join the group purchasing the Miami Marlins in September 2017, becoming CEO.
 Jettisoning veterans and going with low-priced youth in a way the Yankees never did, Jeter endured a pair of last-place finishes and the lowest home attendance in the major leagues.

-Evaluating his offensive performance gave some baseball writers difficulty because he spent 9 1/2 seasons hitting at home in the thin air of Denver’s Coors Field.
+Evaluating his offensive performance gave some voters difficulty because he spent 9 1/2 seasons in the thin air of Denver’s Coors Field.
 Walker batted .381 with an 1.172 OPS and 154 home runs in 597 games at Coors and .282 with 229 homers and an .873 OPS in 1,391 games elsewhere, according to the Elias Sports Bureau.

 He received just 20.3% in his first ballot appearance in 2011 and dropped as low as 10.2% in 2014.
 He rose to 21.9% in 2017 before jumping to 34.1% in 2018.